Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB112', 'Re-Using Test Logic')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB112.aspx">KB112</a> Re-Using Test Logic

 It is common for test scenarios to share similar pieces of functionality.
 A good example of such sharing is login logic.
 This guide outlines ways in which you can share such logic to avoid having repeated code in your tests.
+This article is obsolete.
+To find out about re-using test parts, modules and page objects please refer to Rapise 8.0: how to use Page Objects/Modules.

 ### <a onclick="return RegisterKbClick('KB116', 'Working with HTML XPath')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB116.aspx">KB116</a> Working with HTML XPath